 We think that organisations within the care sector face some of the most challenging circumstances when it comes to HR and employment matters, for example:

-At organic hr, we don’t pretend to fully grasp all of the challenges that organisations within the care sector face, but we do have a real interest and a desire to provide support where we can.
+We don’t pretend to fully grasp all the challenges that care sector organisations face, but we do have a desire to provide support where we can.
 To get things started, we’ve prepared a free white paper providing ideas on how effective recruitment, selection and induction can have a positive impact, with special consideration of the CQC essential standards 12-14 (suitability of staffing).